diasdmhub/scripts/mt_desec_ddns/README.md

 - [X] Mikrotik device that supports scripts
   > The script may require recent RouterOS to work properly.
 Make sure you have the latest updates installed before you begin.
 - [X] Active DNS domain name at [deSEC.io](https://desec.io).
-  > The deSEC DNS name must have at least an appropriate IPv4 or IPv6 address before the script is run.
+  > The deSEC DNS name must have at least an appropriate IPv4 or IPv6 address before the script is run for the first time.
 - [X] A valid token for the deSEC domain name.

 <BR>